 For years, StoryCorps has worked closely with schools to provide teachers and students with resources for recording the stories of people they admire.
 With the new school year just around the corner, we’re sharing a few of these voices.
-Listen to stories of current and former students and educators as they share the memories of school that they carry with them.
+Listen to stories from current and former students and educators as they share the memories they carry from school, and stories that can ignite conversations in the classroom.

 You can honor a student or educator in your life with a StoryCorps interview like these.
 Just download the StoryCorps App to record your conversation and upload it directly to the Archive, housed at the Library of Congress.
 Or, if an in-person interview isn’t possible, use StoryCorps Connect to conduct it remotely.